Just who was the Apostle Paul of the New Testament?

 It translates to Paul in Latin.
 Since Saul was a Roman citizen, he used the names interchangeably for where it made the most sense.

-Any Bible scholar knows him as a “Pharisee of the Pharisees,” circumcised on the eighth day and the son of a Pharisee (Philippians 3:5).
+Any Bible scholar knows him as a “Pharisee of the Pharisees.”
+His parents had him circumcised on the eighth day, and he was the son of a Pharisee (Philippians 3:5).

-Born in Tarsus–a large metropolitan trading city on the coast opposite Cyprus’ northeastern corner–Saul grew up in a devout family in a university town.
+He was born in Tarsus — a large metropolitan trading city on the coast opposite Cyprus’ northeastern corner.
+Saul grew up in a devout family in a university town.

-Saul had siblings–Scripture mentions his sister’s son–and relatives included Andronicus and Junia who became Christians before he did.
+Saul had siblings–Scripture mentions his sister’s son–and relatives, including Andronicus and Junia, who became Christians before he did.
 (Romans 16:7)

 Paul’s superior education.

-At a young age, perhaps after his bar mitzvah, the family sent Paul to Jerusalem to study with the foremost scholar of the day: Gamaliel, the grandson of Rabbi Hillel.
+Possibly after his bar mitzvah, Paul went to Jerusalem to study with Gamaliel, the grandson of Rabbi Hillel.

-Gamaliel was a Sanhedrin authority and the school–Hillel–where he taught was noted for including classical training in addition to the detailed Jewish curriculum.
+Gamaliel was a Sanhedrin authority.
+He taught at Hillel, a school noted for its inclusion of classical training in the detailed Jewish curriculum.

 Gamaliel and the Hillel family came from Benjamin’s tribe, like Saul’s family.

-(Some also believe Paul may have been a distant relative of the Herodian, based on Romans 16:11.)
+(Some also believe Paul may have been a distant relative of the Herodians, based on Romans 16:11.)

 Paul took his scholarship seriously and was well-known as a brilliant man and scholar.

-Some non-Biblical sources described Paul’s appearance as unappealing: a short man with a twisted leg, a unibrow on a florid face.
+Some non-Biblical sources described Paul’s appearance as unappealing.
+They believe him to have been a short man with a twisted leg, and a unibrow on a florid face.

-What hair he had on his balding head was reddish; he walked bent over and that may very well have been the thorn in his side.
+What hair he had on his balding head was reddish.
+He walked bent over

 Whether or not he ever saw Jesus in the flesh while studying in Jerusalem, Paul never said.